 Law-enforcement officers have a duty to protect the public and enforce the law, for instance.
-In addition, teachers have a duty to their students and doctors and nurses a duty to their patients.
+Also, teachers have a duty to their students, doctors, and nurses a duty to their patients.

 Emphasizing duty can improve performance in a hospital or school.
 Strict adherence to Deontological Ethics can improve performance in environments that require strict discipline or adherence to procedure.
 For instance, the operating room or the military.

 Companies that sell products or services to the military, government, or law enforcement often profit from appeals to duty.
 For instance, arms makers will claim they have a duty to help the military protect the nation from its enemies.